patitoofeo/patitoofeo/README.md

 ### About Me
 - I am 18 years old and I am from Madrid, Spain.
-- I am an Intermediate Degree student of Microcomputer Systems and Networks.
+- I am an student of Microcomputer Systems and Networks.
 - I am a self-taught and highly creative person who seeks to learn and improve every day.
 - I enjoy working on some projects.